0xVictory5555/high-frequency-trading-bot/README.md

 ## High Frequency Trading Bot For Binance

-* To Start First Add Your API Key And API Secret To The Script
+* To Start First Add Your API Key And API Secret To  This Script

 Simply Run Below Command To Start